ropensci/roweb3/content/blog/2026-01-09-devguide-release-1.0.0/index.md

 Likewise, we improved the organization and content of the [author guide](https://devdevguide.netlify.app/softwarereview_author) (thanks to [Alec Robitaille](https://github.com/robitalec) and [Joan Maspons](https://github.com/jmaspons)).

-In the [reviewer guide](https://devdevguide.netlify.app/softwarereview_reviewer), we removed the link to the defunct Mozilla Review guide in favor of explicit items.
+In the [reviewer guide](https://devdevguide.netlify.app/softwarereview_reviewer), we removed the external link to the no-longer maintained Mozilla Review guide (one of our early design sources for peer-review) in favor of explicit enumerated items.

 ## Packaging Best Practices